-- The termination of award negotiations; - The modification, suspension, and/or termination of a funding agreement; - The initiation of debarment proceedings, debarment, and/or a declaration of ineligibility for receipt of Federal contracts, subcontracts, and financial assistance and benefits; and - Civil and/or criminal penalties.
+- The termination of award negotiations; - The modification, suspension, and/or termination of a funding agreement; - The initiation of debarment proceedings, debarment, and/or a declaration of ineligibility for receipt of Federal contracts, subcontracts, and financial assistance and benefits: and

+Civil and/or criminal penalties.

-K. Retention of Submissions
+J. Retention of Submissions

-EERE expects to retain copies of all Letters of Intent, Full Applications, Replies to Reviewer Comments, and other submissions.
+EERE expects to retain copies of all Concept Papers, Full Applications, Replies to Reviewer Comments, and other submissions.
 No submissions will be returned.
 By applying to EERE for funding, applicants consent to EERE's retention of their submissions.

-L. Title to Subject Inventions
+K. Title to Subject Inventions